OutSystems/docs-odc/src/eap/architecture/intro.md

 #### Platform data

-Each Platform service make calls to the databases and data stores.
+Each Platform service makes calls to the databases and data stores.

 The following table lists and describes the Platform databases and data stores.